MaherMuhtadi/MaherMuhtadi/README.md

 ### 👋 Hey!
 I am Maher Muhtadi
 #### a fourth year Computer Science student at Toronto Metropolitan University, Canada
 ---
-📖 I’m currently learning more about web application development and the various tools available for producing excellent software.
+📖 I’m currently learning more about web application development, machine learning and the various tools available for producing excellent software.

 🛠 At the moment, I’m working on a react.js chat application.